mcanlas/writings/scala-differences-with-java.md

 Scala collections come in two flavors: mutable and immutable.
 Always use the immutable ones (until you have a specific reason not to).

-Because the collections are immutable, they will always return new copies of data from their methods.
+Because the collections are immutable, they will always return new copies of data when using their methods.
 When Scala programmers casually mention "updating" a collection, they still mean returning new, immutable copies.

 ## Throwing/catching exceptions

-Exceptions are use primarily for two different use-cases: managing control flow and communicating exceptional/rare behavior.
+Exceptions are primarily used for two different use-cases: managing control flow and communicating exceptional/rare behavior.
 Many types exist in Scala that can handle control flow, such as `Option`, `Try`, and `Either`.
 Rare edge cases continue to use exceptions, but only if they are truly extraordinary, as in "my JVM is dying" (rare), but not "illegal argument" (not rare).

-Additionally, exceptions are not checked in favor of using code that is has no exceptions (e.g. is functionally pure).
+Additionally, exceptions are not checked, in favor of using code that is has no exceptions (e.g. is functionally pure).

 ## Interfaces